nicksstapleton/blog/_posts/2025-01-10-logos-buyers-guide.md

 Ultimately, there are three questions you need to answer:

-1. What features do you want?
+**1. ✨ What features do you want?
-2. What resources do you want?
+2. 📚 What resources do you want?
-3. What is your budget?
+3. 💵 What is your budget?**

 ![](/assets/images/LogosFeaturesLibrary.gif)